About Equations

 Deleting an Equation

-To remove an Equation, navigate to the table that contains the Equation field and click on the additional options icon (represented by "...") next to the field's name.
+To remove an equation, navigate to the table that contains the equation field and click on the additional options icon (represented by "...") next to the field's name.
 From the dropdown menu, select the "Delete" option.

 Caution: Please note that deleting a field will result in the removal of all record values associated with that field.
 Therefore, it is important to confirm that this is the correct action for your app before proceeding.